Last updated: May 21, 2022 at 10:08 p.m. EDT

 The Kentucky Derby.

-In the past 50 years, the Preakness Stakes has been won by just eight horses that didn’t run in the Kentucky Derby.
+In the past 50 years, the Preakness Stakes has been won by just nine horses that didn’t run in the Kentucky Derby.

 In the past 50 years, 17 Kentucky Derby winners went on to win the Preakness, while 25 beaten Derby runners would improve to win the Preakness.